An easy and delicious Portuguese watercress soup (Caldo Verde), with carrots and spicy chorizo sausage.

 caldo verde soup with chorizo

-A rustic soup, in the spirit of Portuguese Greens Soup, but using watercress as the greens.
+A rustic soup, this Portuguese watercress soup (Caldo Verd) includes watercress, carrots and chorizo.
 For a spicy soup, seek out hot Chorizo sausage for this one!

 5 stars from 1 rating